 Inbound scheduling screen

-Highlights the organizational benefits of yard management systems.
+Highlights the organizational benefits of yard management software systems.
 Each inbound shipment is labeled with numerical identifications and color codes.
 This information, combined with the additional details found in each arrival slot, provides a quick and easy snapshot for users.

 Source: C3 Solutions